mobilecoinfoundation/crev-proofs/README.md

 # crev-proofs

 This repository exists to support auditing our dependencies.
-The basic idea is that this repository will link to individual developers' own `crev-proofs` repositories, which will
+The basic idea is that this repository will link to individual developers' own `crev-proofs` repositories, which will contain the actual crev proofs.

 ## Setup

-This is a simplification of the
+This is a simplification of the crev [Getting Started Guide](https://github.com/crev-dev/cargo-crev/blob/master/cargo-crev/src/doc/getting_started.md), which is recommended reading.

 ### Setup a Repository